mattermost/mattermost-plugin-starter-template/README.md

 ### How do I build the plugin with unminified JavaScript?
 Use `make debug-dist` and `make debug-deploy` in place of `make dist` and `make deploy` to configure webpack to generate unminified Javascript.

+### How do I run the tests from IntelliJ IDE?

+To run the tests from the IDE you need to enable the setting `Enable go Modules Integration`.